RalfJung/bubblebox/README.md

 - `bwrap_flags` allows passing flags directly to `bwrap`.
 This is rarely needed.
 - `dbus_proxy_flags` allows passing flags directly to `xdg-dbus-proxy`.
   This is the typical way to provide access to given D-Bus names.
-- `shared_runtime_dir("name")` ensures that all instances of the sandbox with this name have a shared XDG_RUNTIME_DIR.
-This is needed e.g. for VSCodium instances to find each other.
-This must be declared *before* `profiles.DESKTOP`.

 ## Source, License